 Adding an authorized user is different from creating a joint account.
 With a joint credit card, both parties are equally responsible for any balance on the card.

-Is Your Child Ready to Be an Authorized User?
+Why Add Your Child as an Authorized User?

-Is your child trustworthy?
+- Is your child mature enough to understand credit card risk?
 Having a credit card is a big responsibility.
 Since you're ultimately on the hook for the purchases made on your credit cards, you have to be able to trust your child to abide by whatever terms you set for the credit card.

 Set a Few Guidelines

 Before you call to add your child to your card, make sure you set some guidelines for how the credit card should be used.
 But before that, select the credit card that has the minimum amount of credit available on it among all the credit cards you have, to reduce the risk.

 - How much can your child spend?

 - Should they ask for your permission before making a purchase?
 Or let you know after they've made the purchase?